codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 Sets a directory to where save files.
 Allows to test file downloads.
 Should be used with [FileSystem helper][16] to check that file were downloaded correctly.

-By default files are saved to `output/downloads`.
+By default, files are saved to `output/downloads`.
 This directory is cleaned on every `handleDownloads` call, to ensure no old files are kept.

 ```js